glguy/advent2019/README.md

 # Advent of Code 2019

 Thes are my Advent of Code 2019 solutions.
-I try to focus on making clean and documented Haskell solutions to teach puzzle.
+I try to focus on making clean and documented Haskell solutions to each puzzle.

 We'll be chatting about AoC on IRC all December.
 You can find AoC discussion on [freenode](https://freenode.net)'s `##adventofcode` and `#haskell` ([webchat](https://webchat.freenode.net/#haskell,##adventofcode))